 Final expense insurance, also known as “burial insurance” or “funeral insurance,” is a type of permanent whole life insurance.
 Instead of providing income replacement for loved ones (like most life insurance policies do), final expense insurance is meant to cover the costs associated with the policyholder’s viewing, funeral, and cremation or burial.
 Legally, however, beneficiaries can often use the policy’s payout to pay for anything they wish.

-Generally, final expense policies are issued to people ages 50 to 85, but they can be issued to younger or older individuals as well.
-This type of insurance often has a lower face value than other whole life insurance policies — usually anywhere from $5,000 to $25,000 — but death benefits can go as high as $100,000.
+Generally, this type of policy is issued to people ages 50 to 85, but it can be issued to younger or older individuals as well.
+It often has a lower face value than other whole life insurance policies — usually anywhere from $5,000 to $25,000 — but death benefits can go as high as $100,000.

 What costs final expense insurance can cover: